kr55/ssis-cataloger-docs/download.md

 **Visual Studio 2017/2019**

 1. Open Visual Studio 2017 or 2019.
-2. Click `Tools` menu item and click `Extension and Updates`.
+2. Click on the ‘Tools’ menu item, then select ‘Extensions and Updates’.
 3. Under `Online` section, search for `SSIS Catalog Migration Wizard` and click `Download`.
 3. Once the download is done, restart Visual Studio and complete the installation.
-4. Click on the Tools menu item.
+4. Click on the ‘Tools‘ menu item.
 You will see the `SSIS Cataloger` option.
 Click it to launch.

 <img src="../media/VSMarketPlaceDownload.png" width="700">

 **Visual Studio 2022**

 1. Open Visual Studio 2022.
-2. Click `Extensions` menu item and click `Manage Extensions`.
+2. Click on the ‘Extensions’ menu item, then select ‘Manage Extensions’.
 3. Under `Online` section, search for `SSIS Catalog Migration Wizard` and click `Download`.
 3. Once the download is done, restart Visual Studio and complete the installation.
-4. Click on the Tools menu item.
+4. Click on the ‘Tools‘ menu item.
 You will see the `SSIS Cataloger` option.
 Click it to launch.

 <img src="../media/VSMarketPlaceDownload2022.png" width="700">